 2. I like 36 month overlapping graphs.
 I think they smooth the data, but not too much.
-You can view 12 or 60 month overlapping graphs at NOAA's Climate at a Glance section.
+You can view 12 or 60 month overlapping graphs at NOAA's Climate at a Glance section too.

-3. Data previous to the 1960s is land based and not as accurate as the satellite measurements in later years.
+4. Data previous to the 1960s is from surface-based measurements and not as accurate as the satellite-based measurements in later years.

 Unlike the two graphs above, the graphs below are based on "proxy data."
 That is: global temperatures are inferred from things like tree rings, ice cores, the makeup of the shells of sea critters, type of flora and fauna in the fossil record, etc.

 Needless to say the graphs below may not be all that accurate; and the further back in time we go, the less accurate they are likely to be.
 Nevertheless they seem to be the best we have; so let's go with them.

 Graph from NOAA article on global warming and climate change.